 The Commons sample schedule (schedules vary by week and by program).

-Probably the most important and helpful element of residential treatment is that it helps individuals become part of a community.
+Probably the most important and helpful element of residential treatment is that it helps men become part of a community.
 Our programs are located in areas that are integrated into the local community, albeit with appropriate safeguards to protect individual confidentiality.

 Learning to live a life of recovery from mental illness and substance use disorders involves changing unhelpful habits and building a solid, dependable support network.
 When we feel a sense of belonging and acceptance by others, we are able to more easily “be ourselves.”
 But being in a community involves more than just acceptance; it also pushes each of us to be accountable for maintaining the greater good.

-Participants in residential treatment at WestBridge are active in the running and upkeep of the residence, the selection of meal choices, identifying things needing improvement, and in holding each other accountable for behaving in ways that support recovery.
+Men in residential treatment at WestBridge are active in the running and upkeep of the residence, the selection of meal choices, identifying things needing improvement, and in holding each other accountable for behaving in ways that support recovery.
 Successful community living involves giving and receiving feedback to others, learning to respect and maintain healthy boundaries, taking care of the environment and understanding how our actions affect others.

-As participants progress through their dual diagnosis residential treatment, they are offered increased opportunities to expand their community by becoming more active in self-help, education and vocational pursuits.
+As men progress through their dual diagnosis residential treatment, they are offered increased opportunities to expand their community by becoming more active in self-help, education and vocational pursuits.
 These all become ways to apply the principles of successful community living that have been learned in the residential program and to reinforce healthy choices that support long-term recovery.

 We support our men in becoming increasingly involved in community activities, including work and school.
-We also design individualized transition plans with each participant, which include support from our Care Management team and gradual movement toward an independent lifestyle and residence.
+We design individualized transition plans with each participant, which includes support from our Care Management team and gradual movement toward an independent lifestyle and residence.